scellecs/morpeh/README.md

 #### 🌐 World Browser

 The WorldBrowser tool enables real-time tracking and searching of entities and their components.
+Also provides functionality to add and remove components.
+Works in both Unity Editor playmode and can connect remotely to builds runtime.
 Supports the same filtering logic as the core ``Filter``, allowing complex queries using ``With`` and ``Without`` conditions.

 Access it via Tools -> Morpeh -> WorldBrowser.